SHAIKHSHAHI/Bookstore-Advance-Insights/README.md

 ---

-## 🛠️ Tools Used
+🛠️ Tools Used

-- 🗃️ MySQL – to write and run SQL queries for data exploration
-- 📊 Seaborn – for optional visual representation of trends
-- 📈 Matplotlib – for professional plotting (if needed)
+MySQL – to write and run SQL queries for data exploration Seaborn – for optional visual representation of trends Matplotlib – for professional plotting (if needed) stattools
+Pandas
+Numpy
 ---
+## Project Objective
+- This project aims to analyze the bookstore’s data through SQL and Python to extract more 30 high-impact business insights that support data-driven decision-making.
+The analysis is divided into four key areas:

+- Sales Performance – Understand revenue trends, top-selling products, and growth patterns.

+- Customer Behavior – Segment customers by spending and loyalty to improve retention.

+- Inventory Management – Optimize stock by identifying overstocked, understocked, and dead items.

+- Deep Data Insights – Detect outliers, trends, and anomalies using advanced EDA techniques.

 ## 📁 Project Structure